AdobeDocs/commerce-channels.en/help/amazon-channel/amazon-pre-setup-tasks.md

 ---
-title: Pre-Setup Tasks
+title: Pre-setup tasks for [!DNL Amazon sales channel]
 description: Review the required tasks to be completed before integrating your Adobe Commerce or Magento Open Source store in Amazon Sales Channel.
 exl-id: eb9d9136-925f-4b20-9d65-b166173f434b
 ---
-# Pre-Setup Tasks
+# Pre-setup tasks for [!DNL Amazon sales channel]

 Before [Store Integration](./store-integration.md), you must ensure that your [!DNL Amazon Seller Central] account and your [!DNL Commerce] account are ready for the integration.
 To successfully integrate, there are some required pre-setup tasks.